hiboabd/BankTechTest/README.md

   viewStatement()
     * Will show the account history
     * Requires a record of the dates and amounts of previous deposits and withdrawals (the account history)
+    * Also requires balance information

   this.accountHistory
     * An array of transaction objects that keeps a record of the transactions a user has made

   getBalance()
     * Sums the amount of each transaction object
     * Pushes each result to an array of balances
-    * Must start from the end of the array of objects
+    * Will be called by viewStatement()

   Transaction object
     * Each instance stores the date and transaction amount